formsbyair/Documentation/docs/_posts/2024-11-04-workflow-expiry.md

 You can continue to set custom reminder emails at any frequency for documents in Workflow.

-We'll be in touch before this change goes live if you have a large volume of documents in workflow older than 60 days so we can discuss options to bulk export or expire them.
+We'll be in touch before this change goes live if you have a large number of documents in workflow older than 60 days so we can discuss options to bulk export or expire them.

 We also plan to make the following related changes: